ConorBevan/PP3-Star-Wars-Quiz/README.md

 ## Data Models

-  - I used a dictionary to store my data for my quiz questions and a list of lists to store the corresponding answers.
+I used a dictionary to store my data for my quiz questions and a list of lists to store the corresponding answers.

 ![Data Models](docs/Screenshot5.png)

 ## Testing

+### Validator Testing

-I have manually tested this project by doing the following
+I have manually tested this project by doing the following:

 - Python - No errors were found when passing through the official [(PEP8) linter](https://pep8ci.herokuapp.com/).